thegetty/lod-gateway/README.md

-# Museum [Linked] ART (MART) Project
+# LOD Gateway
-This repository contains the code used to convert the Museum's Collections Information into its [Linked.art](http://www.linked.art) representations, for the remainder of this document known as the MART project for brevity.
+This repository contains the code used to convert various Getty systems of record into their [Linked.art](http://www.linked.art) representations.

 Initially the repository contains test code to try out [CROM](http://github.com/thegetty/crom) for building out the [Linked.art](http://www.linked.art) JSON-LD representation of Van Gogh's [_Irises_](http://www.getty.edu/art/collection/objects/826/) (1899) – the sample record chosen as the starting point of the conversion process due to its depth and breadth of cataloguing as well as its popular status within the colleciton.